ealopera/PLN_del_CDM/README.md

  Phenotype~ age +gender + age^2 + outcome + family  \
 where:
 "outcome" is defined as 0="healthy non-carriers" 1="healthy carriers" \
-and "family" is a random intercept
+and "family" is a random intercept based on the familial information

 Requirements: \
 -Phenotype(s) file: File containing the columns "id","fam","mother","father","group", "age","gender". \
 where the colums "id","fam","mother","father" consist of independent identifiers for each individual, family, mother and father, respectively. \
-The column "group" classifies the individuals according to the cardiomiopathy symtoms and their state of PLN mutation in four groups, namely: "asympt_ncarr" "sympt_ncarr","asympt_carr","sympt_carr" \
+The column "group" classifies the individuals according to the cardiomiopathy symtoms and their state of PLN mutation in four groups, namely: "asympt_ncarr" "sympt_ncarr", "asympt_carr", "sympt_carr" \
 -phenotypes list (optional, defaults to all columns of the phenotypes file excep the ones mentioned above) to be evaluated in a file with a phenotype per line without header \
 -output directory